act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 ## Assumptions

-- The WCAG success criterion applies to all content where focus can be moved to through keyboard navigation.
 - It is not possible to use unmodified arrow or tab keys, or other standard exit methods to move focus away.
 - The focus order in keyboard navigation is cyclical, not linear, meaning that the focus order will cycle to the first/last element when it moves away from the last/first element.